thomasjeans/wwdc-2017-notes/README.md

 ## Open Questions
 1. WebViews support drag and drop by default , which ones?
 UIWebView?
 WKWebView?
 SafariVC?
 2. Which hardware supports iOS 11 productivity?
 3. How far does the Xcode feature to mirror the file system from your groups go?
+When you create a new group, does it create a new folder?

 ## Watch List
-- Both networking sessions
+- Mastering Drag and Drop
+- Advances in Networking, Part 1
+- Advances in Networking, Part 2
-- WKWebView loading
+- Customized Loading in WKWebView